-How create new minigames that help around different cognitive impairments for patients with glioma?
+How can we create new minigames that help around different cognitive impairments for patients with glioma?

 Sept.
 2019 - Okt.
 2019

 The Terra System is based on a neurobiological hypothesis that combining exercise on a stationary bicycle and cognitive training in a game situation optimizes the cancer treatment effects on patients with glioma (brain tumors).
 The client wants to extend it further, so the question is.

 "How might we extend the already excisting software part of Terra with new playful minigames that can be used to provide training to more cognitive functions?"

 Through an expert interview with our client, we came clear that the patients we are designing for are in different stages of the treatment and having different levels of physical and cognitive impairments.
 They have deficits in cognitive domains as attention, working memory, multitasking, information processing, reaction time and executive functions such as planning, organizing and decision making.
 They can be visible through increase fatigue, problems with work, and overall reduced quality of life.

 The design has the requirement that it needs to be pleasant, familiar and not anxiety-inducing.
 And needs to be cognitive challengable and rewarding and accessible to patients that have different cognitive levels.
 For physical therapists the game needs to be easy implementatable in daily practice and adjustable to patients.

 To see the relations between the patients deficits and project requirements with game examples and ideas, we created the following affinity map.